h-jennings/text-embeddings-prototype/README.md

 # Text Embeddings Prototype

 This project is a prototype for generating and utilizing text embeddings for job classification.
-It leverages OpenAI's GPT-3.5 for text summarization and cosine similarity for embedding comparisons.
+It leverages OpenAI's GPT-4 for text summarization and cosine similarity for embedding comparisons.

+## Technical Details

+- **Language Model**: GPT-4 (gpt-4o-mini-2024-07-18)
+- **Embedding Model**: text-embedding-ada-002
+- **Similarity Metric**: Cosine Similarity
+- **Similarity Threshold**: 0.45 (current)

 ## Table of Contents